 Baby boomers afeared of the dread loneliness and isolation of retired life in the West are here, drinking their money and spying openly on the pretty girls.
 Divorcees with bad botox and cash dollar are here, looking to install themselves as Queens of the Domain, helping all the poor Ecuadorians, and showing them the light of Feminism and organic broccoli and the delights and joy of an entrepreneurial life… completely, hopelessly, pathetically oblivious to the delicate threads of the culture they are unpicking with their inspirational leadership.

-The others hide away in the hills.
+The others, presumably either more sensible, or more scary… hide away in the hills.
 You don’t see more than 80% of the rest of the gringo population of this valley, which is estimated to be about 1,500 people.
 They hide.
 And I don’t blame them.

-Recent disturbances in the Middle Class security blanket, especially in the USA (and likely, actually, because of the USA) have caused what appears to me to be the most heinous act of colonisation since the Conquistadors, and a more ruthless, stupid, dominating, insidious force for destruction of peace and culture in the world I doubt you could convince me of.
+Recent disturbances in the Middle Class insecurity blanket, especially in the USA (and likely, actually, because of the USA) have caused what appears to me to be the most heinous act of colonisation of fertile Southern American nations since the Conquistadors.
+And a more ruthless, stupid, dominating, insidious force for destruction of peace and culture in the world I doubt you could convince me of.

 Americans, once mocked for their myopic view of the planet, and failure to explore except for franchise opportunities, have recently been applying for passports at a rate ten times higher than any other time in their history.
 Americans are leaving.
 In droves.
 It’s a mass migration.
 No kidding.